 MDUK has a training programme on SMA for GPs.
 We also try to raise awareness of SMA within the health community.
 We need to push for more to be done so that children are diagnosed in a timely way.
 We have asked families to send us their personal stories of delayed diagnosis with permission to forward them to NHS England as a first step and will be working further on this in the next few months.

 Long term access for those with SMA Types 1, 2 or 3

-Together we have lobbied hard for a ministerial referral to NICE.
-We expect to hear this month what path the appraisal of the drug for provision in the UK will take.
-The likely path is as a Highly Specialised Technology (HST).
+We were advised that the likely NICE appraisal path is as a Highly Specialised Technology (HST).
 We are concerned that the new HST criteria introduced on 1st April 2017 threaten the possibility of nusinersen eventually being funded by the NHS in England and the long-term potential of this new treatment being available for those affected by SMA (for more information, see ‘Drug Funding and Approvals Process - changes to HST criteria’).

 - continue to try to find out why there is no announcement from NICE - we had expected to hear in July

 - have asked MDUK as part of their Fasttrack campaign to highlight nusinersen in national media as a strong example of what is wrong with the system.